bahrain-uob/SenseAI/OUR_readme.md

 inside the lambda folder run this in command line : python3 delete_rawtransaction.py
 ----> python script created for adding rowid and random persentage : uniqerow.py

+Dev#5 is skipped nothing to do with it

 dont forget to install these in lambda/ folder npm init -y